Automattic/wp-calypso/packages/composite-checkout/README.md

 A [React error boundary](https://reactjs.org/docs/error-boundaries.html) that can be used to wrap any components you like.
 There are several layers of these already built-in to `CheckoutProvider` and its children, but you may use this to manually wrap components.
 It has the following props.

 - `errorMessage: React.ReactNode`.
 The error message to display to the user if there is a problem; typically a string but can also be a component.
-- `onError?: (string) => void`.
+- `onError?: (error: Error) => void`.
 A function to be called when there is an error.
 Can be used for logging.

 ### CheckoutProvider